lukemccrae/course-planner/README.md

 ## Basic Overview

 Corsa uses a dynamic pacing formula to turn GPS data into relative-effort mile times, giving athletes strategic insight into their efforts on uneven terrain.
+Upload a GPX file to see a detailed course analysis, pacing guide, and nutrition strategy.

 <br>